palisades-lakes/faster-multimethods/README.md

     However, an important special case is one where only Classes are used as atomic dispatch values.
 In this case, the hierarchy is irrelevant.

+    Removing the need for synchronizing with the `hierarchy`, reduces the overhead by 3 percentage points (relative to Clojure 1.8.0) and by about 25 percent relative to stage 3.

 ## Usage